ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skills:

-* Enriching a node via the three avenues: "who" (visualising the people involved), "what" (visualising their actions), "why" (visualising their rationale/objectives).
+* Enriching a node via avenues: "who" (visualising the people involved), "what" (visualising their actions), "why" (visualising their rationale/objectives), "when" (when in time), "where" (where in place)
-* Forming an edge in the past/current: "who" (past actions by the same actor), "what" (similar actions by different actors), "why" (similar rationales/objectives)
+* Forming an edge in the past/current: "who" (past actions by the same actor), "what" (similar actions by different actors), "why" (similar rationales/objectives), "when" (history), "where" (geography).
 * Forming an edge in the future: figuring out what relevant actors will do in response to the past/current.

 <blockquote>